 On completion of this unit, students will be able to:

-- Analyse and discuss concepts of equality, fairness, social justice and human rights and how they underpin the philosophical, ethical and moral base of social work and social policy.
+- Analyse and discuss concepts of equality, fairness, social justice, human rights and how they underpin the philosophical, ethical and moral-base of social work practice.

 - Demonstrate a critically reflective stance in their personal and professional lives in order to respond to the increasing complexities facing contemporary social welfare policy and practice.